Ellis-Robinson/book-club-app/README.md

 ## Deploying to Heroku

 - Set up the files that Heroku will need.
-In the terminal of your work enviroment type:
+In the terminal of your work environment type:
     - 'pip3 freeze --lead > requirements.txt
     - 'echo web: python app .py > Procfile'